-Yemima Avital gave us a great gift, the teachings of Hashiva Hakaratit (Awareness Thinking or as many call it "The Yemima Method”).
-Hashiva Hakaratit is a spiritual method that gives us tools to connect to our true self- our inner goodness.
+Hashiva Hakaratit (Awareness Thinking or as many call it "The Yemima Method”) is a Jewish psychological spiritual system that helps to enhance our happiness, well-being, and balance.
+This system gives us tools to uncover our warm heart, and clear thinking without fighting ourselves.
+We learn how to connect to our true self-our inner goodness.

 What is the Yemima Method?